Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Thus:

-which is an acceptable axial liquid flow velocity.
+which is an acceptable NaK average axial liquid flow velocity.

 NaK FILTERING:

-The control strategy is to use a variable speed induction pump to control reactor thermal power.
-The design the discharge temperature of the NaK from the NaK-salt heat exchanger is 335 degrees C. Due to the passive FNR temperature control the NaK inlet temperature to the NaK/nitrate salt heat exchanger is nearly constant at 450 C. The NaK discharge temperature from the NaK-HTF heat exchanger is 320 C. Hence this strategy maintains a nearly constant temperature across the NaK loop of about:
+The control strategy is to use a variable speed induction pump to control the generated electric power.
+The return temperature of the NaK from the steam generator is set by the steam pressure at about 330 dgrees C. controlled at 330 degrees C. Due to the passive FNR temperature control the NaK supply temperature to the steam generator is nearly constant at 450 C.

-The nitrate salt return temperture is locked at about 325 C by the superheated water in the steam generator.
-The NaK/nitrate salt heat exchanger nitrate salt discharge temperature is locked at about 440 C by the NaK/nitrate salt heat exchanger characteristics.
-The reactor power is controlled by varying the speed of the NaK induction pump.
-The speed of the nitrate salt pump is varies to keep the NaK temperature at the discharge from the NaK-salt heat exchanger at 335 C.
+The NaK return temperature is locked at about 330 C by the superheated water in the steam generator.
+The NaK supply temperature is locked at about 440 C by the FNR reactivity versus temperature characteristic.
+The reactor power is controlled by varying the speed of the induction pump.
+This ame controlsignal is used to set the power level of the steam generator jacket heater.

-Note that this control arrangement relies on there always being some flow through the NaK loop to maintain temperature stability which means that the reactor output power cannot be modulated down to zero.
+Note that this control arrangement relies on there always being some flow through the NaK loop to maintain temperature stability which means that normally the reactor output power should not be modulated down to zero.
+There will always be some natural circulation in the NaK loop due to fission product decay heat.

 HEAT TRANSPORT LOOP ISOLATION: